Not Quite Write Prize Frequently Asked Questions

 If you wish to enter more than once, you will need to purchase separate tickets linked to different email addresses.

 Yes.
-Provided the “someone else” is another human being (or human beings) and not A.I., we welcome you to submit a joint entry.
+Provided the ‘someone else’ is another human being (or human beings) and not A.I., we welcome you to submit a joint entry.
 You will need to choose one person to be the main contact and recipient of any prize money, however you may enter all authors’ names in the Pen Name field.
 You should only submit the entry once.

-We encourage you to share your entry privately with others during the competition window for the purpose of giving and receiving feedback (also known as “beta reading”).
+We encourage you to share your story privately with others during the competition window for the purpose of giving and receiving feedback (also known as “beta reading”).
 This includes sharing on the Not Quite Write Community.

 You may not publish or discuss any part of your entry (including the title, extracts or key themes) on any public platform until after the final results are announced.
-This is to ensure that we are not able to identify your entry.
+This is to preserve the integrity of the blind judging process.

 When discussing the competition on social media during the competition window and judging window, we invite you to use the hashtag #NotQuiteWritePrize.
-Make sure that you do not share or hint at any detail that would allow the judges to identify your entry.
+Make sure that you do not disclose or hint at any detail that would allow the judges to identify your entry.

 Note that we may exclude identifiable entries from consideration for monetary prizes if we believe it will impact fairness.